neo954/sichuan-cookbook/latex/README.md

       possible.
 * [ ] Recreate the paperback book's front cover to a vector graphics image.
 * [ ] Recreate illustrations in the book to vector graphics images.
+* [ ] Keep the LaTeX code in each recipe file simple and clear.
+Providing structured data, which can be further processed elsewhere.

 ### Fonts